Solutions · Use case

 What data shape do you need to start a claims summarisation engagement?

 Submission packets, medical reports, adjuster notes, photographs and estimates, recorded statements transcribed to text, and the claims-platform metadata that frames each file.
-During the paid two-week discovery we map the actual data surface — what exists, what is labelled, what residency posture it carries — and the proposal for the next gate is shaped against that, not against an assumption.
+In the first two weeks we look at the real data (what exists, what is labelled, where it has to live) and build the plan around what is actually there, not around an assumption.

 Which Veso AI services ship claims summarisation?